monarch-initiative/pheval.phen2gene/README.md

 The Phen2Gene input data directory should also be located in the input directory - or a symlink pointing to the location in a directory named `lib`.

-The `phen2gene_python_executable` points to the name of the Phen2Gene python executable file which should also be located in the input directory.
+The `phen2gene_python_executable` points to the name of the Phen2Gene python executable file - this is usually located within the `Phen2Gene` directory within the input directory.

 The overall structure of the input directory should look something like so (omitting files in the `lib` for clarity):